ShockSlayer/ccdocs/docs/changelogs/2_4_0_Changelog.md

  - Prices have been tweaked to better reflect their utility

 Nerfed:
- - Level ball no longer skips the HP and Status checks
+ - Level Ball no longer skips the HP and Status checks

 Buffed:
- - Heavy ball now uses lbs instead of kg, and has been bumped down to the 200-400lb range (which adds way more species to the list)
+ - Heavy Ball now uses lbs instead of kg, and has been bumped down to the 200-400lb range (which adds way more species to the list)
- - Heavy ball no longer has a negative effect if the species is too light
+ - Heavy Ball no longer has a negative effect if the species is too light
- - Lure ball now also applies to Headbutt and Rock Smash encounters
+ - Lure Ball now also applies to Headbutt and Rock Smash encounters
- - Moon ball now applies to any species that evolves with a stone
+ - Moon Ball now applies to any species that evolves with a stone
- - Friend ball retains its original effect of boosting happiness, but now is also 4x for any species that evolve via happiness
+ - Friend Ball retains its original effect of boosting happiness, but now is also 4x for any species that evolve via happiness
- - Love ball no longer requires the same species, only opposite genders, but is now only 4x instead of 8x.
+ - Love Ball no longer requires the same species, only opposite genders, but is now only 4x instead of 8x.
- - Park balls (in the Bug Catching Contest) now have the Level ball boost if applicable, but otherwise remain 1.5x like the Great ball.
+ - Park Balls (in the Bug Catching Contest) now have the Level Ball boost if applicable, but otherwise remain 1.5x like the Great Ball.

 # Quality of Life Updates: